It is one of the most popular supplements used by people looking to build lean muscle mass, maximize performance, and increase strength.

 There is no data to indicate that it is harmful to breastfeeding women.
 However, consult your obstetrician if you are currently breastfeeding and considering taking creatine.

 What to do if creatine upsets the stomach?

 Creatine-induced gastrointestinal problems can usually be corrected by increasing the amount of water you drink creatine or switching to a higher-quality brand.
 Unfortunately, not all creatine supplements are created equal.

 While creatine appears to be one of the most beneficial supplements on the market when it comes to performance, there is no good evidence to suggest that creatine can help with the injury healing process.

 Does creatine monohydrate interfere with any medications?

-Creatine is essentially a small peptide (3 amino acids) that is naturally produced by your own body and should theoretically not interfere with any medications.
-However, if you take prescription medications, clarify them with your doctor before taking creatine monohydrate as a supplement.
+Creatine is essentially a tiny peptide (3 amino acids) naturally produced by your own body and should theoretically not interfere with any medications.
+However, clarify them with your doctor before taking creatine monohydrate as a supplement if you take prescription medications.

 Can creatine target a unique muscle group?

 No, creatine will be absorbed in practically all tissues.
 There is no commercial method available to increase the specific uptake of creatine in tissues.
-Although it is theoretically possible to achieve the use of current nanotechnology that pharmaceutical companies use for the delivery of tissue specific drugs.
+However, it is theoretically possible to achieve the use of current nanotechnology that pharmaceutical companies use for the delivery of particular tissue drugs.

 Should I cycle different creatine products?